lrswss/co2ampel/README.md

 point within a timeout initilially set to 10 minutes using the password specified by `WIFI_AP_PASSWORD` (default is `__mysecret__`).
 Then point your favorite browser to `http://192.168.4.1` and you'll be presented an extensive web interface to further configure your CO<sub>2</sub>-Ampel.
+Its language is preset at compile time by either defining `LANG_DE` or `LAND_EN` in `config.h`.
 Settings are saved in the EEPROM of the RTC module and will thus survive a power off.

 ## CO2 sensor calibration